 In all cases, employment-focused marketplace owners must be acutely aware of anyone asking users to impart finance-related information or money.

 News on BBC’s website that a young journalist had a job application withdrawn by someone pretending to be him – via email – is alarming but not uncommon.
-However, impersonation takes on a whole new meaning when linked to identity theft.
+However, impersonation takes on a new meaning when linked to identity theft.

 While the most likely scenario of identity theft is an online data breach, internet shopping also puts users at risk.
-According to Experian, 43% of online shopping identity theft happens during the peak holiday shopping season (Black Friday onward).
+According to Experian, 43% of online identity theft happens during the peak holiday shopping season (Black Friday onward).

 Many scammers use familiar tricks – like phishing – to steal personal details, debit and credit card details, and social security numbers, using them to buy goods (often high-priced items in bulk), to claim refunds from ‘faulty’ items, or to open accounts in other peoples’ names to mask other fraudulent activities.